This post may contain affiliate links. Please see my disclosure policy for details.

 JT-Line Water bus (summer months only)

-These water buses allow you to island hop quite easily and some even drop you off to Lonna island on the way!
+These water buses allow you to island-hop quite easily and some even drop you off at Lonna island on the way.
 They also run separate services to Villisaari and Vasikkasaari too.

 Your own boat!